Waheeed238/Todo/README.md

 ### Managing Todos
 - **Complete**: Click the checkbox next to any todo
 - **Edit**: Click on the todo text to edit inline
+  - Press Enter or click the ✓ button to save
+  - Press Escape or click the ✗ button to cancel
 - **Delete**: Click the trash icon to remove a todo
 - **Filter**: Use the tabs to view All, Active, or Completed todos
 - **Clear Completed**: Use the "Clear completed" button to remove all completed todos